 Focus on Window Drying and Appropriate Directions

 Your detailing job may involve the windows of your car.
-If you want to dry your windows in a meticulous manner, then you should make a point to do so in vertical and horizontal directions.
-If you dry the glass that’s on the exterior, do so in the direction that’s the opposite of the one that you use for the exterior.
+If you want to dry your windows meticulously, then you should make a point of doing so in vertical and horizontal directions.
+If you dry the glass on the exterior, do so in the opposite direction of the one you use for the exterior.
 If you take this drying approach, you can easily and rapidly say farewell to unsightly streaks that may pop up.
 That’s how you can nip them in the bud speedily as well.
-There are all sorts of auto glass cleaning formulas that can help you do away with streaks that may appear after detailing work.
+All sorts of auto glass cleaning formulas can help you do away with streaks that may appear after detailing work.

 Zero in on Paintwork

 Detailing understandably often involves concentrating on paintwork.
-If you own a vehicle that has paint that has started to chip conspicuously, then it may be an excellent detailing candidate.
+If you own a vehicle with paint that has started to chip conspicuously, it may be an excellent detailing candidate.
 Once you get your vehicle back post-detailing, you should prioritize detail-oriented drying.
 You should secure a chamois leather piece or a towel for this purpose.
 Resist the temptation to allow your vehicle to dry in the air naturally after detailing.
 That’s because air drying can lead to the development of noticeable and visually unappealing watermarks.
-These kinds of marks are a pain due to the fact that doing away with them can be tough.
-It can be markedly simpler to do away with remnants of dust and dirt from roads.
+These kinds of marks are a pain since doing away with them can be tough.
+Doing away with remnants of dust and dirt from roads can be markedly simpler.

 Say Goodbye to Tags and Labels

-If you rely on cloths for vehicle drying purposes, then you should cautiously assess them before doing anything at all.
+If you rely on clothes for vehicle drying purposes, you should cautiously assess them before doing anything.
 Get rid of tags or labels that may be on them before you start.
 Why exactly are tags or labels so problematic, anyway?
-They can both lead to the emergence of unpleasant scrapes that may ruin the exterior appearance of your vehicle.
-Eliminating tags and labels is a quick and rapid process that can potentially spare you a lot of stress.
+They can both lead to unpleasant scrapes that may ruin the exterior appearance of your vehicle.
+Eliminating tags and labels is a quick and rapid process that can potentially relieve stress.